Jump to topic

 - The general surrounding temperature of your work area, or ambient temperature.

-- The temperature of the surface you’ve applied the epoxy to, which is also a part of ambient temperature.
+- The temperature of the surface you’ve applied the epoxy to is also a part of ambient temperature.

 - The heat the epoxy generates as it cures, or exothermic heat.